andreluizsgf/grupo-boticario-backend-challenge/README.md

 	"password": "password"
 }
 ```
-This reproduces an JWT Token.
+This reproduces a JWT Token.
 It should be informed as a Bearer Token in Authentication Header.

 ### Get dealer cashback: GET /dealer/cashback
-This one gets the available cashback credit a dealer has based on Boticario Grupo Api.
+This one gets the available amount of cashback credit a dealer has based on Boticario Grupo Api

 ### Create a order: POST /order
 To create a dealer you need to send a json respecting the following format: